aks2300/Cinema-Booking-Web-App/README.md

 # Cinema-Booking-Web-App
 Web application where users can create an account and reserve seats for the movies built with Python Flask.

+This web application is capable of:
+- Responsive design
+- User authentication
+- Data retrieval from database
+- Custom route to add new movies title

 ## Prequisites